Let’s say that four women are trying to eat healthier:

 Does it work for the woman who has seen a dietitian and been put on a consistent carbohydrate diet?
 Yes, it does.
 It contains 11 ½ carbohydrate choices or 176 grams of total carb.

 Does it work for the woman on Weight Watchers?
 Not entirely because she would have to use three of her anytime weekly point allotment since it comes to 30 points.
-She should really skip either the Fig Newton cookies or the frozen yogurt.
+She should skip either the Fig Newton cookies or the frozen yogurt if she doesn’t want to dip into her weekly anytime points.

 Does it work for the woman who is just watching calories?
 It does – this menu provides 1,234 calories for the day.